 5. Data Processed and Stored in the United States

-You understand and agree that the information provided by you is transmitted to, processed in, and stored in the United States.
+You understand and agree that the information you provide is transmitted to, processed in, and stored in the United States.

 6. Protecting Your Privacy Rights

 We do not share your personal information with unaffiliated third parties for their direct marketing purposes.
 We may, however, share your data with any Des Moines University entity or affiliate.

 7. Users in the European Economic Area (EEA) and Switzerland

 If you are a resident of the EEA or Switzerland, the following information applies concerning personal data collected through your use of our site.

 - Purposes of processing and legal basis for processing: As explained above, we process personal data in various ways depending upon your use of the services.
 We process personal data on the following legal bases: (1) with your consent; (2) as necessary to provide the services; and (3) as necessary for our legitimate interests in providing the services where those interests do not override your fundamental rights and freedom related to data privacy.